anon-5391/paper-submission/README.md

-# TDCR SOFA simulation pipeline
+# SWEEP: Simulation Workflow for Evaluating Elastomeric Performance

 Automated pipeline for designing, meshing and simulating **tendon-driven continuum robots (TDCRs)** in [SOFA](https://www.sofa-framework.org/), and